Classes - 2025

 Join clinical herbalist Erika Galentin MNIMH RH of Sovereignty Herbs on a narrative exploration of herbalism and the use of plants for healing our relationships with our bodies, ourselves, and our planet.
 In this talk, Erika will journey through the internal ecosystems of our physical and emotional bodies and explore how tending to and caring for these systems reverberates out into the external ecosystems that sustain us.

-Heroic Herbalism – Low dose Botanicals
+Heroic Herbalism – Low Dose Botanicals

 with Erika Galentin